Pelvic Congestion Syndrome (PCS)

 MRI: May be the best non-invasive way of diagnosing pelvic congestion syndrome.
 The exam needs to be done in a modified way that is specifically adapted for looking at the pelvic blood vessels.
 A standard MRI may not show the abnormality.

 Once a diagnosis is made, if the patient is symptomatic, an embolization should be done.
 Embolization is a minimally invasive procedure performed by interventional radiologists using imaging for guidance.
-During the outpatient procedure, the interventional radiologist inserts a thin catheter, in the groin and guides it to the affected vein using X-ray guidance.
+It is a day care procedure during which the interventional radiologist inserts a thin catheter, in the groin and guides it to the affected vein using X-ray guidance.
 To seal the faulty, enlarged vein and relieve painful pressure, an interventional radiologist inserts tiny coils often with a sclerosing agent (the same type of material used to treat varicose veins) to close the vein.
 After treatment, patients can return to normal activities immediately.

 Surgical options include a hysterectomy with removal of ovaries, and tying off or removing the veins.